isovector/certainty-by-construction/src/book/1-agda.lagda.md

 x : Bool
 ```

+We can see now that the hole itself (called `Goal` in the info window) is a
+missing expression whose type should be `type:Bool`.
+But, more interestingly,
+Agda is also telling us that we now have a variable `bind:x` in scope, whose type
+is `type:Bool`.
+In order to pull the `Bool →` off of the type signature, we were
+forced to introduce a binding `bind:x` of type `type:Bool`, which corresponds
+exactly to `def:not`'s function argument.

+There is an important lesson to be learned here, more than just about how Agda's
+type system works.
+And that's that you can invoke [`TypeContext`](AgdaCmd) at
+any time, on any hole, in order to get a better sense of the big picture.
+In
-[`TypeContext`](AgdaCmd) is useful whenever you'd like to "drill down" into a
+doing so, you can "drill down" into a hole, and see everything you have in
+scope, as well as what type of thing you need to build in order to fill the
 hole.
-Not only does it tell us what the type of the hole is, it also tells us
-everything else we have in scope.
-In this case, the only thing we have is `x :
-Bool`.
-Thus it's confirmed: `x` is indeed our function parameter.

-We can ask Agda for more help.
-This time, if we put our cursor in the hole and
+We can ask Agda for more help to continue.
+This time, if we put our cursor in
-invoke [`MakeCase:x`](AgdaCmd), we will instead get:
+the hole and invoke [`MakeCase:x`](AgdaCmd), Agda will enumerate every possible
+constructor for `bind:x`, asking us to fill in the result of the function for
+each case.
+Here, that looks like:

 ```agda
   not⅋⅋ : Bool → Bool